 Other types of mesothelioma include the more common malignant pleural mesothelioma, occurring in the chest wall membrane surrounding the lungs, and malignant pericardial mesothelioma, which occurs in the pericardial lining of the heart.
 Peritoneal mesothelioma is the second rarest form of the disease and accounts for approximately 20% of all mesothelioma cases each year.

 What Causes Peritoneal Mesothelioma?

 Peritoneal mesothelioma is a relatively rare disease, with only 200-500 diagnoses each year in the United States being documented.
-Risk however, is sustained in those who have been exposed to asbestos.
+Risk, however, is sustained in those who have been exposed to asbestos.
 Even those exposed many years ago are potentially at risk for the development of malignant peritoneal mesothelioma.
-Latency between exposure to asbestos and the development of peritoneal mesothelioma symptoms can be anywhere from 20-50 years.
-Misdiagnosis is also common because peritoneal mesothelioma symptoms closely mimic minor stomach/abdominal discomfort and hernia.
-Nevertheless, those with clear asbestos exposure history should be aware of the disease and speak with their doctor or cancer specialist if they believe they may be experiencing symptoms related to mesothelioma.
+Latency between exposure to asbestos and the development of peritoneal mesothelioma symptoms can range anywhere from 20-50 years.
+Misdiagnosis is common because peritoneal mesothelioma symptoms closely mimic minor stomach/abdominal discomfort and hernia.
+Nevertheless, those with clear asbestos exposure history should be aware of their risk of disease and speak with their doctor or cancer specialist if they believe they may be experiencing symptoms indicative of mesothelioma.

 How is Peritoneal Mesothelioma Treated?

 Prognosis of mesothelioma patients is poor, and peritoneal mesothelioma patients are no exception.
 Most peritoneal treatment regimens for patients include palliative methods such as mesothelioma chemotherapy and radiation therapy.
 However, if the disease is diagnosed in its earlier stages, patients such as those diagnosed with stage 1 mesothelioma, may be eligible for surgical resection of the disease, which could potentially add years to the initial prognosis.